Jan. 1, 2014, to March 31, 2014

 - Panic attacks

 - Nausea and vomiting

-In 2012, poison centers took 2,691 calls about exposures to bath salts.
+In 2012, poison centers took 2,691 calls about exposures to bath salts with the number reducing to 995 in 2013.
 (Click here for the most recent detailed data.)
 The drug seems to be most popular with people who are between 20 and 29 years old.
 However, poison centers have seen bath salts exposures in a wide range of ages, from younger than 6 to older than 59.

 What should you do if someone has taken bath salts?